giapnguyen-innomize/training-new-intern/README.md

 3. In Progress
 4. In Review/Revise
 5. Done/Closed
-   > [!NOTE]
-   > One member should take only one task in progress at a time.
+6. One member should take only one task in progress at a time.

 #### Working flow: